How to clean Metal Coffee filter

 2. Rinse: Rinse the filter under hot running water to remove loose grounds and debris.

-3. Soak in Vinegar Solution: Prepare a solution of equal water and white vinegar.
+3. Soak in Vinegar Solution: Prepare a solution of equal parts water and white vinegar.
 Submerge the filter in the solution and let it soak for 30 minutes to an hour to dissolve stubborn residue and mineral deposits.

 4. Scrub: Use a soft brush, sponge, or cloth to gently scrub the filter, paying attention to areas with heavy buildup.